repejota/resume/resume.md

 Languages VBScript and SQLServer.

-### Freelance IT Consultant and Senior Developer, Electroclub S.A.
-December
+### Freelance IT Consultant and Senior Developer, Electroclub SA
-2002 – January 2003, Barcelona
+December 2002 – January 2003, Barcelona

 Design, analysis and development of a multi website LAMP framework for a group of companies.
 Deployed an application ( http://www.electroclub.com ) using that